miklevin/MikeLev.in/_posts/2023-05-04-why-markdown-why-yaml-why-they-re-great-together.md

 headline: I'm Combining Markdown and YAML to Create a Text File for Life!
 description: In this article, I discuss why I chose to use Markdown and YAML together for my 1-textfile-for-life system.
 I explain why Markdown is popular and why YAML is a great serialization format that is human-readable.
 I also discuss the benefits of using a static site generator like Jekyll and how YAMLchop can help with creating a 1000-page site from 1 file.
 Finally, I explore how to render the markdown.
 keywords: Markdown, YAML, Python, RST, Daring Fireball, Content Management Systems, Github, README.md, README.rst, Serialization, JSON, XML, EDI, Electronic Data Interchange, Binary, JavaScript, Web Development, YAML Ain't Markup Language, Structure, Curly-Braces, EDS, GNU, Unix, Gatekeeping, Proprietary Formats, Vendors, Human-Readable, JSON Data Format
-categories: vendors, web development, gnu, yaml, javascript, github, python, json, unix
+categories: json, web development, python, unix, yaml, vendors, gnu, github, javascript
 permalink: /blog/why-markdown-why-yaml-why-they-re-great-together/
 layout: post
 ---